 Subsidiary themes will emerge, such as depictions of the Last Supper, and the brief but brilliant episode of Mannerist painting.
+The visits we do make to the major museums and monuments are selective, picking up on these themes and threads.
 But the tour is a medley of pleasures, from medieval to (nearly) modern, from the famous to the little known, from the hard-to-find to the (nearly) impossible to get into.
 And then there is the beauty of Florence itself, and the charm of its surroundings.
-There will also be free time in which you could re-visit some of the major museums and monuments.